-Three years and counting!
-The third annual “Traveler’s Holiday Gift Guide” is here for the year of 2017 with twenty brandspanking new holiday gifts to fill our hearts with good tidings for our fellow neighbors, fill our homes with one-of-a-kind ornaments, and fill our bellies with foods from around the world.
+With twenty brandspanking new holiday gifts for our fellow neighbors, fill your homes with one-of-a-kind ornaments, and fill your bellies with foods from around the world.
 There’s more coming your way in part two including two giveaways!
-Don’t miss out on the competition by subscribing to the blog 😊
+Don’t miss out on the competition by subscribing to the blog.

 1. The HEELS Men’s Shirt by City Fog